Last Updated on June 29, 2021 by GKQUESTIONBANK

 Answer: September 1914 by ‘Ernst Haeckel’ (German biologist and philosopher).

-Thank You For Read.
-Hope You Enjoy This Post.
-Please Do Share With Your Friends Too.
+If You Love Please Do Share With Your Friends Too.

 Please Comment Below if you want another set of Tough GK Questions in World.

 Thanks and Regards,